git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 ## High Level Protocol Specs
 * The name of the transfer is `multipart`
 * Batch requests are the same as `basic` requests except that `{"transfers": ["multipart", "basic"]}` is the expected transfers value.
-Clients MUST retain `basic` as the fallback transfer mode to ensure compatiblity with servers not implementing this extension.
+Clients MUST retain `basic` as the fallback transfer mode to ensure compatibility with servers not implementing this extension.
 * `{"operation": "download"}` replies work exactly like `basic` download request with no change
 * `{"operation": "upload"}` replies will break the upload into several `actions`: